 The Iowa eviction notice forms are forms that may be used in the event that a landlord seeks to remove a tenant from his or her rental property.
-Landlord must have a reason to remove the tenant, such as non payment of rent, immediate danger to the property, non compliance with the lease terms or because the landlord wants to terminate the lease according to its terms.
+The landlord must have a reason to remove the tenant, such as non payment of rent, immediate danger to the property, non compliance with the lease terms or because the landlord wants to terminate the lease according to its terms.
 In all cases, a landlord must properly inform the tenant by providing notice.
-Landlord also must give tenant a certain amount of time to rectify the situation if the tenant has failed to pay rent or has otherwise breached the lease.
+The landlord also must give the tenant a certain amount of time to rectify the situation if the tenant has failed to pay rent or has otherwise breached the lease.
 If the tenant pays the full amount of rent owed or cures the breach, landlord may not proceed with eviction.
-However, if the tenant does not respond, landlord may proceed with the eviction, called a Forcible Entry and Detainer action, in the local small claims court.
+However, if the tenant does not respond, landlord may proceed with the eviction, called a Forcible Entry and Detainer Action, in the local small claims court.
 Iowa has instituted electronic filing so, unless you receive an exemption, you will have to set up an account and make your Filing Electronically.

 Notices By Type

 3-Day Notice to Quit (Non-Payment) – This form is used when a tenant has failed to pay rent.
 Landlord may give notice of the failure and must allow three days for the tenant to pay what is owed before commencing an eviction action.
 If the tenant pays the rent in full before the three day notice period has expired, landlord cannot continue to seek eviction.

 3-Day Notice to Quit (Clear and Present Danger) – This form is used when the tenant has engaged in dangerous conduct that puts people and property at risk.
 Landlord will have to prove evidence of such conduct when seeking eviction.

 7-Day Notice to Quit (Non-Compliance) – This form is used when the tenant is in breach of the lease.
 Landlord must give the tenant seven days to fix the problem before commencing proceedings in court.